Say "yes" to sponsorship. Your child is waiting. Meet Your Child Today

 Ronne Rock

-“I want whoever comes alongside us to do so because they see the responsibility we have to do what is in the best interest of the child.
-I want them to see the child who is living in destitute poverty receiving nutritious meals and an education, to see a young mama who is being offered restorative support, to see our special needs kids who are being provided wraparound care.
-I want them to see what is it that really drives our hearts and to be moved to do their part.”
+“I want whoever comes alongside us to do so because they see the responsibility we all have to do what is in the best interest of the child.
+I want them to see the child who is living in destitute poverty receiving nutritious meals and an education, to see a young mama being offered restorative support, to see our special needs kids being provided wraparound care.
+I want them to see what drives our hearts to serve, and to be moved to join us in the good work.”

 Meet Ronne...